Where architectures/engineers see dreams about construction designs, welders are one of those who bring those dreams into reality.

 Welders work in areas such as construction buildings, shipyards, automobile manufacturing, electronic products manufacturing, and even crafting.
 Not only that, welders work in building bridges and aircraft as well.

-When welding is done, they smoothen and polish metal surface by performing final welding.
+When welding is done, they smoothen and polish the metal surfaces by performing final welding.
 Also, they properly maintain the necessary machines and equipment needed for their work.

 Is welding a good career?